 One of the recipes that often makes an appearance during family meals during the summer months is this Classic Potato Salad.

-There is absolutely nothing fancy about this recipe.
+There is absolutely nothing fancy about this potato salad recipe.

 Unfortunately, I never had the chance to meet Kevin’s famous Grandma Cookie because she passed away before I even knew Kevin.

-But, I love hearing stories about her and I definitely love her potato salad recipe and the way it always seems to have a place at summer potlucks in our family.
+But I love hearing stories about her and I definitely love her easy potato salad recipe and the way this crowd pleaser always seems to have a place at summer potlucks in our family.

-To make Grandma Cookie’s Potato Salad (aka The Best Classic Potato Salad), first you will boil some peeled and cubed potatoes.
+To make Grandma Cookie’s Potato Salad (aka The Best Potato Salad), first you will bring a large pot of water to a boil.
+Then, cook some peeled and cubed potatoes in the boiling water

 Once the potatoes are tender and have had the chance to cool, you’ll gently stir in some diced celery and onion along with chopped hard boiled eggs and some creamy mayo.